Optimal linear prediction with functional observations: Why you can use a simple post-dimension reduction estimator: Discussions and extensions

 \subsection{Dimension reduction of the target variable}

 The proposed estimator \(\widehat{A}\) is commonly used as a standard estimator of the functional linear model \eqref{eqflm}.
 Note that, in our construction of \(\widehat{A}\), the target variable \(Y_t\) is used as is, without any dimension reduction.
-In the literature, estimators similar to \(\widehat{A}\) in \eqref{eqpredictor}, but where \(Y_t\) is replaced with its version obtained through dimension reduction, are sometimes used (see e.g., \citealp{Yao2005}).
+In the literature, estimators similar to \(\widehat{A}\) in \eqref{eqpredictor}, but where \(Y_t\) is replaced with its version obtained through dimension reduction, also appear to be popular and are used in practice (see e.g., \citealp{Yao2005}).
 As noted in recent articles, dimension reduction of the target variable not only is generally non-essential for establishing certain key asymptotic properties (such as consistency) of the estimator but may also lead to a less optimal estimator (see Remark 1 of \citealp{imaizumi2018}).

-Consider the following estimator using a version of \(Y_t\) with a reduced dimension:
+Consider the following predictor and estimator, constructed using a version of \(Y_t\) with reduced dimension: